 What Is Congestive Heart Failure?

 Congestive heart failure happens when the heart can't pump enough blood to the body's other organs.
-Many things can cause heart failure, like& congenital heart defects, heart valve disease and abnormal heart muscle.
+Many things can cause heart failure, such as congenital heart defects, heart valve disease and abnormal heart muscle.

 In heart failure, the heart still works but not as well as it should.
 This can lead to different problems, depending on the cause.